 Waterfront and Great Wheel

-Past the Great Wheel, you can stop for a picnic at Waterfront Park or you can continue on the Aquarium.
+Past the Great Wheel, you can stop for a picnic at Waterfront Park or continue to the Aquarium.
 If you decide to visit the Aquarium, make sure to spend some time under the dome.
-The underwater dome provides a window on sea life in the Puget Sound.
+The underwater dome provides a window into sea life in Puget Sound.

-If you prefer to take a cruise through Elliott Bay, the Locks or the lakes, stop at Argos Cruise terminal and go exploring.
-Further down you will come across another ferry terminal and then the Olympic Sculpture Park.
-The park has a statue of a large white head, gazing at the Olympic mountains in the distance.
+If you prefer to cruise through Elliott Bay, the Locks, or the lakes, stop at Argos Cruise terminal and explore.
+Further down, you will come across another ferry terminal and then the Olympic Sculpture Park.
+The park has a statue of a large white head gazing at the Olympic mountains in the distance.
 The best spot to view this statue is at the tip of Pier 70.
 The park also has a nice fountain.

 On the way back, you might want to stop at “Ye Olde Curiosity Shop” at Pier 54 for some unique merchandise and souvenirs.
-They have a large collection and the prices are reasonable.
-If you haven’t visited Pike Place Market yet, you can take a side trip from the waterfront up some stair and right in the middle of the bustling market.
-Across from Pier 62, there is an unnamed road that will take you to those stairs (on some maps it is called “Pike Place-Hillclimb”).
+They have a large collection, and the prices are reasonable.
+If you haven’t visited Pike Place Market yet, you can take a side trip from the waterfront up some stairs and right in the middle of the bustling market.
+Across from Pier 62, there is an unnamed road that will take you to those stairs (on some maps, it is called “Pike Place-Hillclimb”).

-In between the Space Needle and the Pacific Science Center, there is a nice little garden with unique metal sculptures.
-On one side you can see tall glass flowers.
+Between the Space Needle and the Pacific Science Center is a nice little garden with unique metal sculptures.
+On one side, you can see tall glass flowers.
 If you pass under them, they will start singing.

-The Pacific Science Center is a great place for kids and adults to spend time exploring and learning all day long.
-With a lot of exhibits and hands-on experiences indoors and outdoors, no one can get bored here.
-The science museum also has a large Imax theater that shows several nature and adventure films all day long.
+The Pacific Science Center is a great place for kids and adults to explore and learn all day.
+With plenty of exhibits and hands-on experiences indoors and outdoors, no one can get bored here.
+The science museum also has a large IMAX theater that shows several nature and adventure films all day long.